kengibson1111/tour-of-go/README.md

 ## Lessons

-* variables - this shows variable declarations at a package and function scope.

 * variables (init) - demonstrates initializers with variable declarations.
 The declaration at the function scope omits the type.
 And in that case, the variable infers the type of the initializer.